mpaolino/python-ernie/README.md

 Example Handler
 ---------------
-This is a (new) threaded version, which will serve multiple conections on parallel, there is more than one way to use it.
-The non-locking and the locking way.
-The non-locking way will start the BERT-RPC server and return the program control to the subsecuent lines of code, it will be the responsability of the user to keep the program using the library running.
+This is a (new) threaded version, which will serve multiple conections on parallel.
+There is more than one way to use it, the non-locking and the locking way.
+The non-locking way will start the BERT-RPC server and return the program control to the subsequent lines of code, it will be the responsability of the user to keep the program using the library running.
 Calling the start() method of the service/library on a non-locking manner and do nothing will fail to keep the server running since the main process will finish and with it the RPC server thread.